euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud IAM.md

 ## Organization

 Google cloud is organized through the concept of projects, it can optionally be organized into folders.
 An organization can have multiple projects and within those projects folders and individual resources can be contained.
 Rules and permissions can be assigned to any element in this hierarchy.
-- Highly associated with a G Suite
+- Highly associated with a G Suite or Cloud Identity account
 - Root node
 - useful for auditing
 - Project creator role can also be assigned at the organization level